Dean: Kate DaBoll-Lavoie, Ph.D.

 4) Music Education (PreK - Grade 12): College of Arts & Sciences

 Students self-select for admittance into teacher certification programs.
 Students can self-select at any time from their initial application to Nazareth College through their sophomore year.
 Students need to maintain a minimum 2.7 cumulative GPA to remain in teacher education programs.
-If a student has a GPA that is lower than 2.7, or if the student has completed fewer than 45 credit hours, he or she is accepted conditionally.
+A student who has a GPA that is lower than 2.7, or who has completed fewer than 45 credit hours, is accepted conditionally.
 In order to move into the student teaching semester, students must have the joint approval of their liberal arts and science department and the School of Education.
 This approval is obtained through the student teaching application, which is completed in the beginning of the junior year.
 Approval is based on GPA and content knowledge, combined with satisfactory progress in degree and education programs.

 Requirements for New York Initial Teacher Certification

 All teacher candidates must successfully complete the following to meet the requirements for New York State initial teacher certification:

 - Academic and education program with a GPA of 2.7 or higher

 - All education course work with a grade of C or higher

 A minimum of three assessments need to be passed: